qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

 `loadWebPage` is pretty straight forward, it loads a web page using the native `http` module and then fires the `loaded` event once complete.

-`parsePage` is used to traverse the HTML DOM and gather the required data - it really devepends on the page layout, you should first check the source code of the pages you are parsing before creating your own parser method.
+`parsePage` is used to traverse the HTML DOM and gather the required data - it really depends on the page layout, you should first check the source code of the pages you are parsing before creating your own parser method.

 ### bot.js